LordAlucard90/Angular-Tutorial/10 - HTTP/readme.md

 })
 export class AppModule {}
 ```
-The prodive tell where the interceptor must be used,
+The provide tells where the interceptor must be used,
 the class is the actual interceptor, and multi tell angular to do not replace
 the default interceptor with this one.

 ### Modify The Request

 All the requests are immutable, therefore the only way to modify them is to
-create a new reqeust and retyrn the newly created in the next hangle:
+create a new request and return the newly created in the next handler:
 ```typescript
 export class AuthInterceptorService implements HttpInterceptor {
     intercept(req: HttpRequest<any>, next: HttpHandler): Observable<HttpEvent<any>> {